-- This greenhouse plastic film features thermal properties that keep the heat in by reducing radiant heat loss.
+- This greenhouse anti-condensation film features thermal properties that keep the heat in by reducing radiant heat loss.
 Heaters cycle less often and consume less energy to maintain a set temperature; a combination that offers potential energy savings of 15-20%.

 - Directional condensation control ensures the additive migrates to the surface facing the crop.
 This not only controls drips, but maintains light transmission and enhances thermal benefit.